ofpiyush/messaging/ConnectionManager.md

 The goal is to allow bi-directional communication with clients.

 Implementations can use TCP, HTTP2, and websockets.
-HTTP APIs for vendors will be supported with extensions.
+HTTP APIs for vendors may be supported with extensions.

-## Applicability

-### Messaging

-### Web server